nliautaud/storynator/README.md

 ### Editing

 The texts are directly editables.
-Depending on your browser you may use the usual keyboard shortcuts to undo changes and apply formatting, like **bold**, *italic* or _underline_.
+Depending on your browser you may use the usual keyboard shortcuts to undo changes and apply formatting like bold, italic or underline.

 Drop image files to replace old ones.